 How AI Fuels Content Discoverability

-To surface relevant results to every single visitor as quickly as possible, pulling from every source and delivered consistently across every channel, scalability matters.
+Scalability matters if you’re going to surface relevant results to every single visitor as quickly as possible, pulling from every source, and delivering them consistently across every channel.
 For it to work, you need automation.
-Manually ranking and tweaking every piece and every source of digital content just isn’t going to happen when the demand for content is continually rising and your content output rises with it.
+Manually ranking and tweaking every piece and every source of digital content just isn’t going to happen when the demand for relevant content is continually rising and your content creation must rise with it.

 AI isn’t just a good idea here.
-It’s an essential element to providing the kind of experience that customers expect.
+It’s an essential element in providing the kind of experience that customers expect.

 It’s the enabler that ties the insights you gather about your visitors, their intent, and their journeys together with omnichannel experiences and the content in your organization.
 (The good news: with off-the-shelf AI options becoming more widely available and increasingly popular, you don’t need to worry about tackling it alone or reinventing the wheel!)

-• Identify gaps in content where visitors get no results or don’t appear to find value in what’s already out there
+- Identify content gaps where visitors get no results or don’t appear to find value in what’s already out there

 There’s More to Content than Velocity

 Personalization matters.
 Customers are used to it through other experiences they have online.
 And they’ve come to expect it across every digital touchpoint.
-65% of global consumers in a 2023 Salesforce survey saying they’ll remain loyal to companies that provide more personalized experiences.
-60% expecting brands to use their personal data to provide more relevant services.
+In a 2023 Salesforce survey, 65% of global consumers say they’ll remain loyal to companies that provide more personalized experiences.
+In fact, 60% expect brands to use their personal data to provide more relevant services.

-The more personalization you offer, the higher conversion rates climb – 1.7% for two pages with personalized elements grows to 3.4% when there are three pages of personalized content.
+The more personalization you offer, the higher conversion rates climb – 1.7% for two pageviews with personalized elements grows to 3.4% when there are three pageviews with personalized content.

 Personalization may be a driver of more content, but it’s with a good reason.
 That content beast is only hungry for more because your customers are hungry, too.
 And the solution isn’t to simply feed it more, but rather help people find the stuff that matters most via site search.

-Effective search not only helps you stand out from competitors, it enables open access to all your content assets, increases brand awareness, and improves the customer journey.
+Effective search not only helps you gain a competitive advantage, but it also enables open access to all your content assets, increases brand awareness, and improves the customer journey.

 Dig Deeper